 You may also feel pain, tenderness, or redness in the area of the bump.
 Moreover, some bumps may contain pus.

 These bumps may vanish on its own in a couple of days or it may grow and develop over time.
 You should consult a doctor if you notice lumps on your head or bumps keep recurring.
 Usually, these hard bumps can be treated easily.

 The dermatologist will examine your scalp, diagnose the case, and recommend the best medications.

-So here is what might be causing these hard bumps to form on your scalp and how to deal with them:
+So here is what might be causing these hard bumps on scalp to form and how to deal with them:

 1- Scalp Acne